 Michael was later tapped by Governor Snyder to lead the City of Flint as Emergency Manager, to set Flint on a course of long term financial solvency.

 He and his wife Linda have been married 40 years.
-They are parents to five children, who were educated in the Flint Community Schools, and grandparents to two grandchildren.
+They are parents to five children, who were educated in the Flint Community Schools, and grandparents to three grandchildren.

 Click here to download a copy of his resume